santiagoperaza/spotify-search/server/README.md

 ### Prerequisites:

 - It is required to have client credentials to interact with Spotify API, [please see the guidance to get them](https://developer.spotify.com/documentation/web-api/tutorials/client-credentials-flow).
   Once you have them, set `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` environment variables with your account values, or [add them to the env file located in the server implementation](./server/.env).

+- In order to save search records it is required to install MySQL locally and update `DB_HOST` to `localhost` on `.env` file.

 ### Steps to run the application: